 iPSC-Derived Cell Therapeutics in Clinical Trials

-While the companies above are involved with the development of iPSC-based cell therapeutics, not all of them have reached clinical-stage.
-The companies developing clinical-stage iPSC-derived therapeutics are described below.
+While the groups above are involved with the development of iPSC-based cell therapeutics, not all of them have reached clinical-stage.
+Companies and organizations developing clinical-stage iPSC-derived therapeutics are described below.

 In 2016, Cynata Therapeutics received a landmark approval to launch the world’s first formal clinical trial of an allogeneic iPSC-derived cell product (CYP-001) for the treatment of GvHD.
 In collaboration with Fujifilm, Cynata Therapeutics completed this Phase I trial in December 2018, reporting positive results.